Bears in Ireland: Captive bears and reintroduction

 Bear-baiting took place in Ireland in the early modern period, with it being common in Belfast; a baiting in Dublin in 1726 led to a bull and bear escaping, with one bear "[seizing] one man by the leg and tore it to pieces."
 A bear-baiting took place in Cork in 1769.

 Two polar bears lived in Dublin Zoo between the early 1980s and 2003.
-The female bear's behaviors caused concerns and an independent study was commissioned which found bears needed to be able to spend time alone when they choose.
-It was later moved to a zoo in Hungary where their needs can be accommodated better.
+The female bear's behaviours caused concerns and an independent study was commissioned which found that bears need to be able to spend time alone when they choose.
+It was later moved to a zoo in Hungary where its needs could be accommodated better.

 Habitat loss has made it impossible to reintroduce the bear to Ireland, but there are two brown bears — rescued from a private zoo in Lithuania — residing in Wild Ireland, a 23 acre reserve on the Inishowen Peninsula.